qbss/installit/README.md

 ## UPDATES & KNOWN ISSUES

+* Fri  2 Feb 15:22:14 GMT 2018

+The small lsbins shell program has been moved to miscellaneous; it doesn't really merit having a repository of its own, since it's so small and basic, with little need for any big updates.

+If you'd like to install lsbins, or update an existing installation thereof, then please *update* insit beforehand.

 * Fri  2 Feb 13:28:57 GMT 2018

 Sometimes, while it works as expected, updating insit still yields this result: